raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 >    authority for the domain name in question section.

 ## Exceptions

-There is one exception to QDCOUNT == 1.

 DNS Cookies {{?RFC7873}} in Section 5.4 allow a client to receive a valid Server Cookie without sending a specific question by sending a